 - Traction Power Substation (TPSS) No. 1 in South San Francisco was energized using both incoming Pacific Gas & Electric (PG&E) lines.
-Sectionalization and short-circuit tests have been successfully completed. - Traction Power Substation (TPSS) #2 was energized on August 27, 2022.
+Sectionalization and local short-circuit tests have been successfully completed. - Traction Power Substation (TPSS) #2 was energized on August 27, 2022.
 Sectionalization testing of Segment 4 has been completed.
 Short-circuit testing of Segment 4 in November 2022 was unsuccessful, and a re-test on February 4, 2023, also failed.
 Investigations identified conflicting drawings as the root cause of the failure.
-An audit of the TPS design is underway by Atkins.
-As noted above, a short-circuit re-test was conducted on May 20-21, 2023, and was not entirely successful.
-As noted above, some of the individual short-circuit tests may be conducted independently as the necessary prerequisites are completed.
-The timing of the short-circuit tests remains a topic of discussion between BBII, the PCEP, and PG&E. - Approximately 93% of traction power facilities work is complete. - Approximately 75% of fiber splicing is complete. - Approximately 75% of communication installations for Traction Power are complete. - Work remaining includes energizations, commissioning, and testing. - Grounding and bonding is complete in Segments 3 and 4, and a punch list review has been performed.
+The JPB reports that the audit of the TPS design by Atkins is complete.
+Five (5) short-circuit tests remain to be completed.
+Some of these short-circuit tests may be conducted independently as the necessary prerequisites are completed.
+Timing short-circuit tests are now being planned for February 2024. - Approximately 93% of traction power facilities work is complete. - Approximately 75% of fiber splicing is complete. - Approximately 75% of communication installations for Traction Power are complete. - Work remaining includes energizations, commissioning, and testing. - Grounding and bonding is complete in Segments 3 and 4, and a punch list review has been performed.
 Punch list of Segment 3 grounding and bonding is underway. - Grounding and bonding continues in Segments 1 and 2. - Additional bonding and grounding will be required at Burlingame, San Bruno, and the 25th grade separation.